 Listing 17-5: Implementing a run method on Screen that calls the draw method on each component

-This works differently to defining a struct that uses a generic type parameter with trait bounds.
-A generic type parameter can only be substituted with one concrete type at a time, while trait objects allow for multiple concrete types to fill in for the trait object at runtime.
+This works differently than defining a struct that uses a generic type parameter with trait bounds.
+A generic type parameter can only be substituted with one concrete type at a time, whereas trait objects allow for multiple concrete types to fill in for the trait object at runtime.
 For example, we could have defined the Screen struct using a generic type and a trait bound as in Listing 17-6:

-Filename: src/lib.rs
+src/lib.rs

 pub struct Screen<T: Draw> {